faulander/ReasonSS/README.md

 Config can be adjusted in 'config.txt'

 To-Do:
-- Error Handling
-- Feedback from qBittorrent
+- Feedback from qBittorrent --> Waiting for new version of qBittorrent
 - Transmission integration
 - additional rss feeds

+News:
++ Logging
++ Integration of several Notification Services like Pushover, Slack, Pushbullett etc.
++ Purging now works on age of downloads ('purge' in config.txt, counted in days)
++ Better Error Handling